 Aim to Transition into a Big-Name Job

 Landing that big-name job straight out of college is a dream for many people, but it isn’t the only way to succeed.
-Because so much of computer programming and tech work, in general, is learned on the job, such as writing help tickets and using git, it may make more sense to aim a little lower for that first job.
-Spend a year or so learning the ropes of working in a programming environment, and then aim to transition to a higher profile company.
+Because so much computer programming and tech work, in general, is learned on the job, such as writing help tickets and using git, it may make more sense to aim a little lower for that first job.
+Spend a year or so learning the ropes of working in a programming environment, and then aim to transition to a higher-profile company.

 Practice Coding Under Pressure

 It is one thing to write code to build your project or as an assignment for school.
 It can even be low pressure once you are working for a high-profile tech company, but there is a step between, known as the technical interview, that requires you to be very comfortable working under pressure.
 Several online sites allow you to practice coding on the fly.
-Take time practicing before your interview so that you are familiar with the process and to help strengthen your coding skills.
+Take time to practice before your interview so that you are familiar with the process and to help strengthen your coding skills.

-During the interview, don’t hesitate to talk out loud while you are working on your solution, many interviews are just as interesting as to how you approach the problem as to how you solve it.
+During the interview, don’t hesitate to talk out loud while you are working on your solution, many interviews are just as interesting as how you approach the problem as to how you solve it.
 You never know what you will be facing during the interview process, and you can expect these jobs to require several interviews that you need to progress through.
 Keeping your cool under pressure, and having confidence in your coding skills go a long way in earning one of these coveted positions.